-Key Name Default Value Required PWD OR Password None Yes, if connecting to a server that uses the native, caching_sha2_password, or SHA-256 authentication plugins.
+Key Name Default Value Required PWD Yes, if connecting to a server that uses the OR None caching_sha2 Password password, or SHA-256 authentication plugins.

 The password corresponding to the user name that you provided in the User field (the User or UID key).